kevinguebert/kevinguebert-netlify/content/2018/04/05/2018-04-05-are-you-an-upholder.md

 ---
-title: "Are You an Upholder?"
+template: post
+title: 'Four Tendencies: Upholder'
-slug: "are-you-an-upholder"
+slug: are-you-an-upholder
-date: "2018-04-05T22:30:00.000Z"
-tags: ["The Four Tendencies","Books","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-04-05T22:30:00.000Z'
+description: >-
-description: "'Upholders are those people who readily respond to outer and inner expectations alike.
-They meet the work deadline, and they keep the New Year's resolution, without much fuss.'
-Hopefully by..."
+  "Upholders are those people who readily respond to outer and inner expectations alike.
+They meet the work deadline, and they keep the New Year's resolution, without much fuss."
+category: Books
+tags:
+  - The Four Tendencies
+  - Books
+  - Personal Growth
 ---

 > "Upholders are those people who readily respond to outer and inner expectations alike.
 They meet the work deadline, and they keep the New Year's resolution, without much fuss."
 (27)